On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Iteration Complexity of Langevin Dynamics in Gaussian Mixture Models

-\begin{proof}[Proof of Proposition \ref{prop:ld:gaussian_mixture}] To establish a lower bound on $\nm{\nt}$, we consider different cases of the step size $\dt$.
+To establish a lower bound on $\nm{\nt}$, we consider different cases of the step size $\dt$.
 Intuitively, when $\dt$ is large enough, $\nt$ will be too noisy due to the introduction of random noise $\sqrt{\dt} \ent$ in \eqref{eq:ld:nt_update}.
 While for small $\dt$, the update of $\nt$ is bounded and thus we can iteratively analyze $\nt$.
 We first handle the case of large $\dt$ in the following lemma.

-\begin{lemma} If $\dt > \vz^2$, with probability at least $1-\exp(-\Omega(d))$, for $\nt$ satisfying \eqref{eq:ld:nt_update}, we have $\nm{\nt}^2 \ge \frac{3\vz^2+\vmax^2}{4} d$ regardless of the previous state $\ltm$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:ld:large_dt}] Denote $\rvv := \ntm + \frac{\dt}{2} \N^T \nabla_\lgv \log \P (\ltm)$ for simplicity.
+\begin{lemma} If $\dt > \vz^2$, with probability at least $1-\exp(-0.04d)$, for $\nt$ satisfying \eqref{eq:ld:nt_update}, we have $\nm{\nt}^2 \ge \frac{3\vz^2+\vmax^2}{4} d$ regardless of the previous state $\ltm$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:ld:large_dt}] Denote $\rvv := \ntm + \frac{\dt}{2} \N^T \nabla_\lgv \log \P (\ltm)$ for simplicity.
 Note that $\rvv$ is fixed for any given $\ltm$.
 We decompose $\ent$ into a vector aligning with $\rvv$ and another vector orthogonal to $\rvv$.
 Consider an orthonormal matrix $\rmM \in \sR^{\n \times (\n-1)}$ such that $\rmM^T \rvv = \0_{\n-1}$ and $\rmM^T \rmM = \mI_{\n-1}$.
 By denoting $\rvu := \ent - \rmM \rmM^T \ent$ we have $\rmM^T \rvu = \0_{\n-1}$, thus we obtain

 Since $\ent \sim \gN(\0_\n, \mI_\n)$ and $\rmM^T \rmM = \mI_{\n-1}$, we obtain $\rmM^T \ent \sim \gN(\0_{\n-1}, \mI_{\n-1})$.
 Therefore, by Lemma \ref{lem:gaussian_tail_bound} we can bound